 Note: A prerequisite for dynamically installed application packages is a valid

 When triggering a package installation, you have to provide a URL to the application manager as the source of the package.
 Out of the box, the application manager accepts the following schemes:

 |A remote path that is downloaded via QNetworkAccessManager.|

 |A path to a UNIX-domain socket in the local filesystem.
 This is very useful for streaming in packages, if you do not want to (or can) use the built-in downloader, or if your packages are wrapped inside another customer-specific distribution file format.|

 All of the above methods work asynchronously and also support streaming: this means that the actual installation is done while the package is being downloaded.
 If the package is successfully verified after the download, it only needs a quick finalization step.
-Otherwise, if an error occurred, the installation process is simply cancelled and rolled back.
+Otherwise, if an error occurred, the installation process is simply canceled and rolled back.

 To use signed packages, you require a Public Key Infrastructure (PKI) to support this, which means that you need two Certificate Authorities (CAs):

 - A Developer CA: responsible for creating certificates that are distributed to developers in P12 format.
 The developers use these certificates to developer-sign their packages, using the Packager, before submitting to an app store.

 - An App-Store CA: responsible for creating certificates for use by app store server back ends to store-sign packages, before they are downloaded and installed onto devices.